seanpmaxwell/React-Ts-Best-Practices/README.md

 }));
 ```

-Use a functional updater when the next value depends on the previous one.

 #### `useSetState` shallow-merges updates

-A hook such as [`react-use`’s `useSetState`](https://github.com/streamich/react-use/blob/master/src/useSetState.ts) can make related form fields less repetitive.

-It merges the supplied patch into the current object:
+A hook like [`react-use`'s `useSetState`](https://github.com/streamich/react-use/blob/master/src/useSetState.ts) merges a patch into the current object:

 ```tsx
 setState({ name: value });
 ```

-That merge is **shallow**.
-Updating a nested object replaces that nested property unless you merge it explicitly.

-This is an optional convenience—not a required upgrade once a component has more than two state variables.
+The merge is **shallow**—nested objects are replaced unless merged explicitly.
+This is an optional convenience, not a required upgrade past two state variables.

 #### Reset behavior depends on the hook

-React’s `useState` does not return a reset function.
-The linked `react-use` implementation of `useSetState` returns two items: the state and its updater.

-If you want a reset operation, define it or choose a hook that explicitly provides one.
+Neither `useState` nor `react-use`'s `useSetState` returns a reset function; the latter returns only state and updater.
+Define your own or pick a hook that provides one.

 For a fixed-shape state object: